SteamGridDB/steam-rom-manager/docs/index.md

 Want to play some old or new emulator games on your couch?
-Going to add them to the Steam and use big picture mode?
-Well, fear not!
-It is no longer a chore that ruins everyone's mood.
-Introducing **Steam ROM Manager**!
+Adding them to steam gives you access to the steam overlay, excellent controller management, and even in home and remote streaming.
+Adding your emulator games manually is a huge pain, but fear not!
+Introducing **Steam ROM Manager**, the bulk game importer and artwork manager for Steam!

 # Features